ippontech/blog-usa/posts/the-game-of-vue-migrations.md

 ![Unit Testing Output with Basic GameOfLife Test](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2021/10/VueUnitTestingOutputBasicGameOfLifeTest.png)

 Despite the shown "<span style="color:green">PASS</span>", clearly it is not enough to ensure proper functionality.
 Introducing the concept of [Code Coverage](https://en.wikipedia.org/wiki/Code_coverage) should help direct attention towards the lines which require more testing.
-This can be done by modifying the `jest.config.js` from earlier with the following configuration which will tell Jest to collect coverage reports and display them in the console:
+This can be done by modifying the `jest.config.js` from earlier.
+With the intent that this app will utilize TypeScript in a future step, the following configuration will tell Jest to collect coverage reports and display them in the console:

 ```js
 module.exports = {